The Global Climate Strike, Plastic and Greta Thunberg

 Neither would they use any plastic bottles like shampoo or bath gels.
 They would mainly eat organic.
 The lab test of urine and blood for this family gave extraordinary results.
 They were extremely healthy and had no plastic in their bodies.

-It seems that our modern lifestyle is really bad.
+It seems that our modern lifestyle is terrible.
 Jenke stated that each week we consume the plastic amount equivalent to a credit card.

 Cleaning up the head office of RTL